-We built Pernosco integration for Github and Travis CI.
+We built Pernosco integration for Github and Travis CI as a proof of concept.
 The user installs our Pernosco Github app:

 The user triggers a Travis test run which fails.
 Pernosco receives the failure notification from Github and automatically reruns the failing test, with recording.

-If Pernosco successfully reproduces the failure, it then builds the omniscient database and updates Github with a link to a Pernosco debugging session.
+If Pernosco successfully reproduces the failure, it updates Github with a link to a Pernosco debugging session.

 The user clicks on the "Details" link to enter the Pernosco debugger and diagnose the bug.